Mark Thomas Gibson: Black Pulp

-Black Pulp! is an exhibition co-curated by William Villalongo and Mark Thomas Gibson first showed at Yale University.
+Black Pulp! is an exhibition co-curated by William Villalongo and Mark Thomas Gibson first shown at Yale University.
 The show gets its name from the term "pulp" which is a cheap paper that allowed ephemera such as newspapers, books, fliers, and posters to be printed inexpensively in the 19th and 20th centuries.
 The accessibility of pulp facilitated mass communication within and about the black community.
 Villalongo wishes the exhibition will highlight "historical efforts within the medium to rebuff derogatory image culture with exceptional wit, beauty, and humor, to provide emerging, nuanced perspective on black humanity."

 The collection provides a perspective of black and non-black artists and publishers who work to draw attention to the black experience in American culture and history from 1912 to 2016 through contemporary works of art and historical printed media.

 Black Pulp! consists of a wide range of works, ranging from comic books and historic texts and magazines, to digital prints, drawings, and media-based works by contemporary artists.
 With this eclectic collection, the exhibition draws connection from various Afrocentric movements of the 20th century and today.
 Black Pulp! features works by 21 artists from the Black diaspora: Derrick Adams, Laylah Ali, Firelei Báez, Nayland Blake, Robert Colescott, Renee Cox, William Downs, Ellen Gallagher, Trenton Doyle Hancock, Lucia Hierro, Yashua Klos, Kerry James Marshall, Wangechi Mutu, Lamar Peterson, Pope.L, Kenny Rivero, Alexandria Smith, Felandus Thames, Hank Willis Thomas, Kara Walker, and Fred Wilson.